CS-433/ml-project-2-nuclear-fusion/README.md

     - `window_creation.ipynb` : executable file creating the windowed data from time series data.
 This data is saved in the data folder.

-    - `pipeline.ipynb` : file containing....
+    - `pipeline.ipynb` : file containing the pipeline showing the process for predicting labels for a raw experiment, implementing in a first part the 'NN_window' to form the differents windows, and then apply the ResNet to predict the labels from theses.

     - `test.ipynb` : folder containing all the data

 ## Instructions to run :

-To reproduce our best score it is only needed to run the file `run.ipynb` with the presence of the `data` folder.
-The prediction will be saved in a file named `ridge_reg.csv` under the folder `data`.
+To try out a model you can run any `.ipynb` model file with the presence of the `data` folder.
+The models used for the joint-model are 'NN_window.ipynb' to form windows and then `ResNet.ipynb` to predict their labels.
+You can run them separately to observe their accuracy, and then run `pipeline.ipynb` to see how the pipeline works in details.